Who Are We?

 Staff

-Scout is the Leadership Programming Specialist within the Center for Leadership & Involvement and serves as the supervisor for the Jones Leadership Center.
-She is excited to work with this year’s amazing and dedicated team of student interns.
+Sarah is the graduate student advisor within the Center for Leadership & Involvement and serves as the supervisor for the Jones Leadership Center interns.
+She is a doctoral student in the UW-Madison department of Educational Leadership & Policy Analysis.

 Melody Kulich

-Melody is a sophomore majoring in Consumer Behavior and Marketplace Studies with a certificate in economic analytics.
-This is her first year working at the JLC and she currently works on the Authentic Leader of the Month and Assessment & Donor Relations teams.
-This year, she is most excited to spend another year at UW and for her internship at the JLC.
-Her favorite place in Madison is the terrace.
+Melody is a senior majoring in Consumer Behavior and Marketplace Studies with a certificate in Economic Analytics.
+This is her third year working at the JLC and she currently works on the Authentic Leader of the Month and Staff Development teams.

 Leadership Conferences & Retreats